Hi, I’m Rory, I am a Musician from Leeds, UK

 In January 2018 I set all plans in place for the new album including a Go Fund Me Page to try raise the funds to get the album pressed to Vinyl.

-And also a European Tour in September is due to be announced anytime soon.
+And also a European Tour will take place in September 2018.

 I will be re-uniting with some old band mates / Firm Friends to play some live gigs in support of the album.